ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/checklist_moderate.md

 ## Template checklist

-You can either refer to the checklist above, or use the Markdown template below to include the checklist in your project.
+To use this checklist in your project, you can either refer to the checklist above, use the Markdown template below, or download a copy of this checklist.

 ```{code-block} md
 ## Quality assurance checklist